6 Sights in Bitonto, Italy (with Map and Images)

 Show sight on map

-The church of Santa Maria del Popolo di Bitonto, also known as Santa Teresa as granted in 1702 to the Teresians who built a convent now used as a high school, is located a few tens of meters from the place where once stood Porta Pendile.
-Construction began in 1601 on a project by the architect Bartolomeo Amendolara.
+The church of Santa Maria del Popolo in Bitonto, also known as Santa Teresa because it was granted in 1702 to the Teresians who built a convent now used as a high school, is located a few tens of meters from the place where Porta Pendile once stood.
+Construction began in 1601 and was designed by the architect Bartolomeo Amendolara.
 The public cistern located to the right of the church, built to deal with drought, dates back to 1612.

 Wikipedia: Chiesa di Santa Maria del Popolo (Bitonto) (IT)